vishnuajaykumar/SensorReadingWebappwithMQTT/README.md

 2. **`client.js`**:
    - This JavaScript file listens for incoming data from the server (using Socket.IO).
    - It parses the MQTT message payload and displays the sensor value in real time on the web page.
-   - It includes a **color mapping function** to visually indicate the range of the sensor value.
+   - It includes a **color mapping function** to indicate the range of the sensor value visually.
 For example:
      - Low values appear **green**.
      - Medium values appear **yellow**.
      - High values appear **red**, providing a quick visual alert if necessary.

-3. **`socket.io.js`**: The Socket.IO client-side library responsible for real-time communication with the server.
+3. **`socket.io.js`**: The Socket.IO client-side library is responsible for real-time communication with the server.

 ---